-There is one queen per hive and she is the mom of all the others.
+Black Bee, Vancouver Island, B.C.
+There is one queen bee per hive, and she is the mom of all the other bees.
 She can lay about 1,500 eggs a day during spring and summer.
-Queens are distinguished from the other members of the hive by their long abdomens and small wings.
-Soon after birth, queens will go out and mate with as many drones as she can, then she returns to the hive and will not leave again.
+Queen bees are distinguished from the other members of the hive by their long abdomens and small wings.
+Soon after birth, queen bees will go out and mate with as many drones as she can, then she returns to the hive and will not leave again.